prathapm2k/M1_Employee_record_system/2_Architecture/README.md

 * Draw.io

 # STRUCTURAL DIAGRAM
-* There is no classes, database without that structural diagram is not possible
+* Class diagram is used for this project development.